Propagation of chaos for interacting particles subject to environmental noise: Introduction

-where $W_1$ is the Wasserstein distance (see Definition \ref{Wasserstein_distance}). \end{theorem} In Section \ref{sezione_convergenza} is given a more precise statement of Theorem \ref{teorema_convergenza}, as well as a short discussion on recent results on quantitative estimates on the rate of convergence of $S_0^N$ to $\mu_0$ which can be applied in our model.
+In Section~\ref{sezione_convergenza} we give a more precise statement of Theorem~\ref{teorema_convergenza}, as well as a short discussion on recent results on quantitative estimates on the rate of convergence of $S_0^N$ to $\mu_0$ which can be applied in our model.

-From Theorem \ref{teorema_convergenza} we deduce a \textit{conditional} propagation of chaos result: Conditional to $\left( B^{k}\right) _{k\in\mathbb{N}}$, the particles tend to be independent as $N\rightarrow\infty$.
+From Theorem~\ref{teorema_convergenza} we deduce a \textit {conditional} propagation of chaos result: Conditional to $ ( B^{k} ) _{k\in\mathbb{N}}$, the particles tend to be independent as $N\rightarrow\infty$.
 One can find other works in literature dealing with conditional propagation of chaos, but referring to different objects and in different contexts.
-In \cite{CCLLV} and \cite{Hauray_Mischler_2014} the authors threat propagation of chaos conditionally to product measures on the Kac's sphere and in the latter are given quantitative estimates.
-In other works the conditionality is given with respect to the $\sigma$-field of the permutable events, see e.g. \cite{Zheng} and \cite{Dermoune}.
+In \cite{CCLLV} and \cite{Hauray_Mischler_2014}, the authors treat propagation of chaos conditionally to produce measures on the Kac's sphere and in the latter are given quantitative estimates.
+In other works, the conditionality is given with respect to the $\sigma$-field of the permutable events; see, for example, \cite{Zheng} and \cite{Dermoune}.

 The precise statement about conditional propagation of chaos in this work is given by the following theorem.